 If you’re planning a trip to Belize (San Pedro on Ambergris Caye to be exact) and you’re not sure where to start, let me help you!
-On my first trip to Belize (July 2015), I had no idea what to do or how to get there but I figured it out and now I’m sharing that information with all of you!
-Check out Belize 101:
+Belize 101 is a handy guide for first timers.
+On my first trip to Belize, I had no idea what to do or how to get there but I figured it out and now I’m sharing that information with all of you!

 GETTING TO THE ISLANDS:

-Airplane: To get to Ambergris Caye/San Pedro or Caye Calulker you can fly from Philip S.W.
+To get to Ambergris Caye/San Pedro or Caye Caulker you can fly from Philip S.W.
 Goldson International airport but it will cost you.
-The average price for 2 round-trip tickets from BZE to San Pedro was roughly $400.
+The average price for 2 round-trip tickets from BZE to San Pedro was about $400.
 However, there is another airport in the city.
 Take a short $25 taxi ride from the international airport to Belize City Municipal Airport and purchase a ticket on Tropic Air or Maya Island Air and it will save you $200 or more.

-We flew on Tropic air and 2 RT tickets to San Pedro cost $180.
-Most flights take off from Municipal and stop in Caye Caulker on the way to San Pedro but there are a few that circle back to the international airport to pick up passengers.
-Either way, the flight last about 20 minutes and you should be on the island sipping cocktails in no time.
+We flew on Tropic Air and 2 RT tickets to San Pedro cost $180.
+Most flights take off from Municipal and stop in Caye Caulker on the way to San Pedro but a few that circle back to the international airport to pick up passengers.
+Either way, the flight lasts about 20 minutes and you should be on the island sipping cocktails in no time.